 Greece is advancing on plans to ban single-use plastics by July of 2021.
 A law drafted by the country’s Environment Ministry aims to mitigate the harm certain plastic items cause to the environment.

 Single-use items like straws, plastic eating utensils, plates, drink containers will be prohibited by law after mid-summer 2021.
-The government is also promoting these use of oxo-biodegradable bags as an “ecological” alternative to ordinary bags, which do not break down in the environment.
+The government was planning to promote the use of oxo-biodegradable bags as an “ecological” alternative to ordinary bags until it was discovered that they too were harmful to the environment.

 Greece has already forced businesses to charge customers who want plastic bags but didn’t ban them in favor of reusable carriers such as cloth, but the measure still reducing single-use plastic bags up to 85 percent, according to the Institute of Retail Consumer Goods (IELKA).